School walkouts, sit-ins planned after Florida shooting

 Associated Press writer Michael Warren in Atlanta contributed to this report.

-Follow the AP's complete coverage of the Florida school shooting here: https://apnews.com/tag/Floridaschoolshooting .
+Follow the AP's complete coverage here: https://apnews.com/tag/Floridaschoolshooting .

-Note: This story has been edited to reflect that Georgia parent now says her protest is planned for March 14, not March 2.